Queens Pride Parade: History

 In 2015, Mayor Bill de Blasio became the first New York City mayor to serve as a Grand Marshal.

 Now an annual tradition, Queens Pride has attracted crowds of over 40,000 people, and is supported by politicians and sponsors such as the Queens Library, Uber, Go Magazine, Gaytravel.com, AIDS Center of Queens County, Gay City News, and Ibis Styles Hotels.

-One iconic Queens Pride participant was Ms. Colombia, who Daniel Dromm characterized as "a real Jackson Heights character."
-A profile from the arts organization Visual AIDS describes her as being a "colorful and beloved performance artist."
+One iconic Queens Pride participant was Ms. Colombia, who Daniel Dromm characterized as "a real Jackson Heights character".
+A profile from the arts organization Visual AIDS describes her as being a "colorful and beloved performance artist".
 Born José Oswaldo Gómez, Ms. Colombia moved from Medellín to the United States in search for safety, as individuals who did not dress in gender specific ways were common targets for hate crimes in Colombia.
-After being diagnosed with HIV in the 1980s, Gómez determined to live "day by day," becoming Ms. Colombia, whose colorful dressing and parade-walking became a celebration of being alive.
+After being diagnosed with HIV in the 1980s, Gómez determined to live "day by day", becoming Ms. Colombia, whose colorful dressing and parade-walking became a celebration of being alive.
 On October 4, 2018, New York City officials mourned her passing.

-Queens Lesbian & Gay Pride Committee
+Queens Lesbian and Gay Pride Committee

 The parade's organizer, the Queens Lesbian & Gay Pride Committee (Queens Pride), is a 501(c)(3) not-for-profit volunteer organization founded in 1992 that coordinates LGBTQ pride events in Queens, New York.
 In addition to the annual Pride Parade and Multicultural Festival, Queens Pride fosters youth programming and a Winter Pride Dinner Dance.